jingjing142/jingjing142/README.md

 ### Hi, I'm Jing 👋

-🔭 I’m currently a software engineer at Klarna<br>
+🔭 I’m currently a software engineer at Klarna.<br>
 📫 Feel free to contact me on [LinkedIn](https://www.linkedin.com/in/hujingjing/). <br>